Queen Mary has a very diverse body of students and we welcome applicants from a broad range of backgrounds.

 The Scholarships cover 50% of the course fees – one scholarship will go to a Home/EU student, the other scholarship will go to an International student.

-The deadline for applications for the MA is Thursday 1 June 2017, 9.00am UK time.
+The deadline for applications for the MA Excellence Scholarships has now passed.
 For further details, click here.